 DISCLOSURE TO 3RD PARTIES

-1. All employees have a duty of confidentiality in relation to the Company, clients and
+- All employees have a duty of confidentiality in relation to the Company, clients and employees.

-2. Information on clients and candidates: Our clients’ and candidates’ right to confidentiality is protected in the Constitution and in terms of Information may be given to a 3rd party if the client or candidate has consented in writing to that person receiving the information.
+- Information on clients: Our clients’ right to confidentiality is protected in the Constitution and in terms of Information may be given to a 3rd party if the client or candidate has consented in writing to that person receiving the information.

 - Requests for company information: